Draft Grader: Dallas Cowboys

 +0.5: Never hurts to find a solid contributor

 Martellus Bennett, TE (61st overall pick in 2008): So Bennett never developed into the athletic mismatch at the tight end position the Cowboys thought they drafted.
-Stuck behind one of the greatest tight ends of our generation, Jason Witten, that was always going to be tricky, with Bennett only running 679 pass routes in four years.
+Stuck behind one of the greatest tight ends of our generation, Jason Witten, that was always going to be tricky, with Bennett running only 679 pass routes in four years.
 Still, he did contribute and turned into one of the best blocking TEs in the league and a competent No. 2 to Witten.

 Orlando Scandrick, CB (143rd overall pick in 2008): While not a cornerback you’d feel overly comfortable starting for a prolonged stretch, Scandrick is a decent slot corner who can fill in outside.
 Good value in the fifth.